S. 1032: Major Richard Star Act

 Combat-disabled medical retirees

-Groups that have pushed for concurrent receipt would see progress on a long-running priority they frame as basic fairness.
+Groups that have pushed concurrent receipt for years would see movement on a long-running priority they frame as basic fairness for the combat-wounded.

 Who is affected by S. 1032?

-DoD would need to adjust retirement payment rules and administration so eligible retirees receive full concurrent payments.
+The Pentagon would have to adjust retirement pay administration so eligible retirees receive unreduced concurrent payments.

 Department of Veterans Affairs

-VA benefits themselves would not be cut, but coordination with military retirement systems would need to reflect the new no-offset rule.
+VA disability compensation itself wouldn't change, but its coordination with military retirement pay would have to reflect the new no-offset rule for eligible retirees.

 Federal budget and appropriators